Dani is a writer and actress who loves to learn and share tips and information to help others. She lives in Myrtle Beach, SC.

 If your company offers pre-designed flyers, use them.
-If you decide to create your own, remember the advice for website designs--don't over-design.
+If you decide to create your own, remember the advice for website designs—don't over-design.
 If there are too many elements or bizarre colors, clients won't know what to focus on.
 They may get annoyed and simply throw the flyer away.
 With this being said, you also don't want to under-design.
-A plain, boring flyer is just that--boring.
+A plain, boring flyer is just that—boring.
 You need to have a healthy balance of elements on a flyer to draw your clients in.
 That doesn't mean that you need to enroll in a graphic design class.
 Simply use common sense.
 A great way to get ideas is to pick up a magazine that relates to your industry and look at the ads.
 What color schemes are being used?
-What shapes, images, themes, ideas?
-Look at how they've placed the elements--left, right, center, top, bottom.
+What shapes, images, themes, and ideas?
+Look at how they've placed the elements—left, right, center, top, bottom.
 After studying a few ads, you'll be well on your way to creating impressive flyers.

 Initial Contact With Business Cards